andykirk/andykirk.github.io/_posts/2016-04-08-thoughts-on-svg-icons.md

 In the second example the fallback text is visible to assitive technologies and in cases with old browsers where (due to the M3 Cut) the CSS won't load, but if the SVG fails as well.

-Since I use my [Start CSS](https://github.com/Fall-Back/Start-CSS) all the time, I always get this CSS:
+Since I use my [Start CSS](https://github.com/Fall-Back/Start-CSS) all the time, I always get this "SR-only" CSS:

 ~~~
 [hidden][aria-hidden="false"] {